LiamAttClarke/svg-plotter/README.md

 - `options.idMapper`

-  Function called for each GeoJSON Feature generated to set the Feature's Id.
+  Function called for each GeoJSON Feature generated to set its Id.
 In the case of SVG Paths, multiple GeoJSON Features may be generated.

   Type: `Function(svgObject) -> String|Number|null`